 Entrapment of the posterior tibial artery occurs when the big toe is held in an adducted (i.e., toward the midline of the foot) and extended position.
 Unfortunately, most conventional footwear, including most athletic shoes, holds the big toe in this unnatural configuration.
 In many cases, individuals who switch to men’s or women’s shoes that allow the toes to splay the way nature intended experience relief from their plantar fascia pain due to the restoration of proper blood flow.
 The Correct Toes toe spacing device can also be very helpful in optimizing foot and toe blood flow by realigning the toes in their correct anatomical position.

 In our experience, we’ve found that adopting foot-shaped footwear and spreading out the toes can help keep some athletes in the game while also preventing a recurrence of plantar fasciosis.
 Other helpful strategies may include performing the Big Toe Stretch as well as the Toe Extensor Stretch and using heat (e.g., Capsaicin cream or a hot water soak) prior to activity (with an optional short cold dunk or ice application after).
-Also, applying a cream such as Dr. Swaim’s Pain Relief Max and using a massage ball or roller may also be helpful in managing pain and boosting circulation in the plantar fascia.
+Also, applying a cream such as Dr. Swaim’s Pain Relief Max and using a massage ball may also be helpful in managing pain and boosting circulation in the plantar fascia.

 If you want to read more about plantar fasciosis, please check out this article on our site.
 This video is another excellent resource that discusses natural vs. conventional approaches to plantar fascia pain.